mattermost/mattermost-handbook/operations/workplace/README.md

 # Workplace

-## What is the Mattermost Pre-release Server?
+## What is the Mattermost Community Server?

 The Mattermost pre-release server runs the latest builds of Mattermost's software, including all open source code for Mattermost Team Edition as well as commercial code for Mattermost Enterprise Edition.